nikolak/BBBot/README.md

 Admins:
 --------

-`.turn <command> <on/off>`    - enables or disables any command from the list above, typing `.turn bot off` disables every command except `.turn` bot will still be online but it will ignore all commands.
+`.turn <command> <on/off>`    - enables or disables any command from the list above, typing `.turn bot off` disables every command except `.turn`, bot will still be online but it will ignore all commands.

 `.ath <username>`   - adds <username> to authorized list allowing them to use commands listed below under "Admins/authoritized nicknames" section.
 Note: list of authoritized usernames isn't saved i.e. is lost on restart.